baetyl/baetyl-docs-en/docs/overview/Design.md

 The Header key is as follows：

-- x-baetyl-username：service name as username
+- x-openedge-username：service name as username
-- x-baetyl-password：dynamic token as password
+- x-openedge-password：dynamic token as password

 The following are the currently available interfaces: